Lmr213/Term5-TestMC/Week9/Readme.md

-### 1.At least one of the input files are invalid:
+### 1. At least one of the input files are invalid:

 check whether the system can handle and throw the error if the input files are invalid